bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-6b">4.6b Gaussian Distribution</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-In real-life measurements (i.e., those outside the binary world of ones and zeros), uniform distribution isn't actually that common.
+<p>In real-life measurements (i.e., those outside the binary world of ones
+and zeros), uniform distribution isn't actually that common.
 Far more prevalent is something called <i>Gaussian</i> distribution, where the majority of values cluster toward a midpoint and drop off either side of this.
 It is also known as normal distribution, and when graphed, it forms a bell-shaped curve.
-Visualized as a series of vertical lines, it looks like Figure 4-11.
+Visualized as a series of vertical lines, it looks like Figure 4-11.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 31.
 Gaussian distribution of vertical lines (109) ~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"